greaselovely/pansh/README.md

 Only tested using Ubuntu 18 and 20.

-Also, there is not doubt that these could be better or utilize a better naming convention, but for now it works and is only annoying when you look under the hood.
+Also, there is no doubt that these could be better or utilize a better naming convention, but for now it works and is only annoying when you look under the hood.
 Or maybe it isn't, but I have polished this turd as best I can for now.

 The initial scripts published use all native tools but because we are parsing the PAN XML from the API calls, we need you to install xmllint. sudo apt-get install --yes libxml2

+Email notifications are using sendmail, so you'll have to install sendmail and configure it.
+I setup mine to forward mail, but your config will depend on your environment.